Hello! I’m Maia and I started Kumarah Yoga in 2018 to share my experiences and resources for teaching kids yoga and mindfulness.

 But in order to get those benefits, the kids have to actually DO yoga, learn the poses, practice breathing, stay in the room, listen to directions, not get hurt, understand why it’s good for them, learn how to try again, work with others, and much more.

-Have you tried teaching yoga to kids?
+Have you had any of these struggles in teaching yoga or mindfulness to kids?

 I started teaching kids yoga at a preschool for about a year.